cli/cli/README.md

 This can all be done from your local terminal.

-1. `git tag -a vYOUR_VERSION_NUMBER -m 'vYOUR_VERSION_NUMBER'`
+1. `git tag 'vVERSION_NUMBER' # example git tag 'v0.0.1'`
-2. `git push origin vYOUR_VERSION_NUMBER`
+2. `git push origin vVERSION_NUMBER`
+3. Wait a few minutes for the build to run and CI to pass.
+Look at the [actions tab](https://github.com/github/gh-cli/actions) to check the progress.
-3. Go to https://github.com/github/homebrew-gh/releases and look at the release (read https://github.com/github/homebrew-gh for how to install the release via homebrew)
+4. Go to https://github.com/github/homebrew-gh/releases and look at the release